naveengangadharappa/Kutuki_Assignment/README.md

 "# Kutuki_Assignment"

----------------- No Database Used because(to easy deployment and installtion process) -----------------

 Data Storage
+1)Mysql Database: (Primary)

-    JSON files are used for Data Storage
+To use Database as storage open .env file and update Datastorage=DB 2)JSON files are used for Data Storage : (optional/Secondary) To use Json FIle as storage open .env file and update Datastorage=json

+DataBase Configuration :

+1. Install Xampp server or any other mysql Server.
+2. create Database with name: kutuki.
+3. Navigate to project Root folder find DB_file in Kutuki_Assignment/DB_File/kutuki.sql and export to recently created database.
+4. Update DB_credentials in .env file.

 DepenDencies used: